7 Jan 2019: This is a revised post for 2019. Updated post to include latest developments.

 There were multiple cases in the past couple of years on gyms and spas closing leaving members who had paid upfront fees in a ditch.
 I feel a little insecure when committing to large sums of money paid upfront.
 As my parents would say, “钱不容易赚”, which translates to, “it is not easy to earn money.”

-Hence, I’ve been an advocate for fitness subscriptions like Guavapass and Kfit for the past couple of years.
-They offer the flexibility of month-on-month payments and extremely wide range of classes from member studios.
+Hence, I’ve been an advocate for fitness subscriptions like ClassPass, Guavapass and Kfit for the past couple of years.
+They offer the flexibility of month-on-month payments and an extremely wide range of classes from member studios.
 Think of it as a “trial” to your favourite classes.